-- To achieve a 100% funding level over the long term, which means that all current and future Fund liabilities can be met. - Determine employer contribution requirements, whilst recognising the constraints on affordability and strength of employer covenant, with the aim being to maintain stable employers' contribution rates in the long term. - Strike the appropriate balance between long-term consistent investment performance and the funding objectives - Ensure net cash outgoings can be met as/when required - Ensure that the Fund's appointed investment managers are implementing the Fund's Responsible Investment policy.
+To achieve a 100% funding level over the long term, which means that all current and future Fund liabilities can be met.

+- Determine employer contribution requirements, whilst recognising the constraints on affordability and strength of employer covenant, with the aim being to maintain stable employers' contribution rates in the long term. - Strike the appropriate balance between long-term consistent investment performance and the funding objectives. - Ensure net cash outgoings can be met as and when required. - Ensure that the Fund's appointed investment managers are implementing the Fund's Responsible Investment policy including the Fund's commitment to the aim for its investments to have net-zero greenhouse gas emissions (which includes Scope 1, 2 and 3 emissions) by 2050 at the latest.